Best Plagiarism Checkers Compared

 Usability

-The tool has a very low limit of 2,000 words per scan.
+The tool has a very low limit of 12,000 characters (not words) per scan.

 Both the online report and the downloadable PDF report are difficult to read.
 The downloadable report displays the uploaded document, but it doesn’t highlight the text that it flags as plagiarized.
 Instead, below this, it includes the individual parts of the text that it recognizes as plagiarism.